CityOfBoston/budget.boston.gov/README.md

 ---

 To create custom pages, you can simply add reusable components to markdown files.
-> IMPORTANT: Before adding any components you must add "components:"
+> IMPORTANT: Before adding any components you must add the "components:" key.

 Here's a short list of some common components you can use: